-We are currently focused on marketing our QCaaS and have entered into, and are continuing to enter into, new contracts with customers.
+We are currently focused on marketing our QCaaS and consulting services and have entered into, and are continuing to enter into, new contracts with customers.
+We have also engaged with certain prospects who are interested in purchasing entire quantum computers, either over the cloud or for local access.